 Career Pathways Certificates/Roadmaps

 Programs that are 12-44 credits that acknowledge a specific skill proficiency to help students gain enhanced employment opportunities are considered Career Pathways.
 These programs are state approved.
-Certain certificates are eligible for federal financial aid, while others may only be eligible as a segment of an aid-eligible certificate or degree program (Satisfactory Academic Progress for Financial Aid Students).
+Certain certificates are eligible for federal financial aid, while others may only be eligible as a segment of an aid-eligible certificate or degree program.
 For academic advising, see your advisor or RCC counselor.
 Limited scholarship options may be available at the financial aid scholarship search website.

 RCC Career Pathways Degrees and Certificates are listed below.
 The roadmaps link to a graphical display of the path from the first certificate of completion to the two-year or four-year degree.
 The roadmaps also include employment information.
 The certificate pages contain a list of required courses and prerequisites.

 - Computer Operations-Programming

 - Electrician Apprenticeship